AntoineSau/capstone/README.md

 My projects' folder follows a classic Django project structure, but just to be clear, here are the details:
 - urls.py includes the classic "index", "login", "logout" and "register" urls, plus the API routes that I decided to create for this project: /update, /retrieve, /delete and /botgame
 /update will add to the database users's entries in case they are not already saved in the database, with the same "Letter" and category.
 /retrieve will go and search a possible entry in the database in order to generate bot answers.
 The success of the "retrieve" action depends on the player's level.
-/delete wiht make delete a specific entry form the database /botgame will save the summary of the user's game against a bot, including the result, points scored, ...
+/delete view deletes a specific entry from the database.
+/botgame will save the summary of the user's game against a bot, including the result, points scored, ...
-All the API views use POST method and CSRF tokens, appart from /retrieve becasue I didn't consider it was needed to "protect" it.
+All the API views use POST method and CSRF tokens, apart from /retrieve because I didn't consider it was needed to "protect" it.

 - views.py includes my main Python code and backend logic
-The **index** view will retrieve the last games played by all players and the reuslts on the logged-in user in order to pass context to the page and display customized content.
+The **index** view will retrieve the last games played by all players and the results on the logged-in user in order to pass context to the page and display customized content.
 **Login, Logout,** ... follow a classic approach of logging in a user.
-The **udpate** view will only add an entry if it doesn´t exist in the databe.
+The **udpate** view will only add an entry if it doesn't exist in the database.
 I did this in order to avoid storing redundant data.
-It also capitalizes all answer, in order to have for exmaple, as a "Name" with "H": "Harry" and "harry".
+It also capitalizes all answer, in order to have for example, as a "Name" with "H": "Harry" and "harry".
 The *delete** view allows user to correct their wrong answers (misspellings, unfinished words, ...) or clean the database from "garbage answers" retrieved by bots.
 It works with POST method and uses CSRF token, because I wanted to avoid people to delete one by one all my user-generated database.
 The **retrieve** starts with a filter checking is the user is rather good, bad, ...and compare the player score versus a random int.
-Depending on the result, the App will try to retireve (or not) a random answer form the possible results.
-Here, I wanted to implement something that add randomness but also a different answer depending on the player's level, in order to keep the game interesitng for all players.
-I did not think it was usefull to protect this view with CSRF token, it´s only a user-genrated databse that I don´t mind sharing.
+Depending on the result, the App will try to retrieve (or not) a random answer form the possible results.
+Here, I wanted to implement something that add randomness but also a different answer depending on the player's level, in order to keep the game interesting for all players.
+I did not think it was useful to protect this view with CSRF token, it's only a user-generated database that I don't mind sharing.
-The **botgame** view will save the result and its details in order to summarize everythign after for the logged-in users.
+The **botgame** view will save the result and its details in order to summarize everything after for the logged-in users.

 - models.py includes all the **additional Django Models** that I created on top of the pre-built AbstractUser: Category, Letter, Answer, Possible_result, and Botgame
-Here, I tried to limit as much as possible the size of the databases by using foregin keys.
-For example, I don´t save the word "Victory" everytime a players wins a botgame, but only the int "1" which corresponds to "Victory" in the model "Possible_result".
+Here, I tried to limit as much as possible the size of the databases by using foreign keys.
+For example, I don't save the word "Victory" every time a players wins a botgame, but only the int "1" which corresponds to "Victory" in the model "Possible_result".
 - The biggest part of the work can be found in the file categories.js (in Static / categories).
 I give a bit more details in the paragraph **Complexity**.